Jatmo: Prompt Injection Defense by Task-Specific Finetuning: Results

 In contrast, using a single example of a real data input is sufficient to make the synthetic dataset more representative of the true distribution, leading to drastic improvements in the performance of the fine-tuned models.
 Not only can our system generate near-in-distribution synthetic data from a single example, the synthetic dataset it creates is diverse enough to train a model.
 That said, these examples are not as diverse as the original dataset: we require about twice as many examples to train a model with similar performance.
 However, these results open doors to generating robust task-specific models where data is hard to come by, reaping the same benefit as instruction-tuned zero-shot-prompted model.

-Finally, we noticed running the fine-tuned models at a temperature of 0.7 increases their quality.
-This effect is more pronounced on models fine-tuned with little data.
+We noticed running the fine-tuned models at a temperature of 0.7 increases their quality.
+For some tasks, like translation, the model at T=1.0 is unstable, and we can only get good results at a lower temperature.
 We suspect this is due to the uncertainty of the models between following their new training, vs reverting to their default completion behavior.

+Finally, we tested using more than one example for dataset generation for code summarization and translation.
+We generated a synthetic dataset using ten real examples.
+The models trained with 800 samples gain 2\% quality over the one-shot models.